-CMA vs CPA: the difference between CPA and CMA
+CPA vs CMA: the difference between CPA and CMA

-For many accounting students, certification is a big question!
-Do I pursue a certification?
-Is it necessary?
-If so, which one?
-What are the benefits to pursuing an accounting CMA vs CPA license?
-And what is the difference between CPA and CMA?
 Two of the most popular advanced accounting certifications around the world are the Certified Public Accountant (CPA) license and the Certified Management Accountant (CMA) certification.
 Your choice of certification may have a tremendous effect on your future, so it is important to carefully consider the details before making a decision.

 The good news?
-You don’t have to figure this out on your own, we are here to help!
-Let’s take a look at the differences between CPA and CMA certifications.
+You don’t have to figure this out on your own.
+Becker is here to help!
+Let’s look at the differences between CPA licensure and CMA certification.

-Certification does a lot of great things for you and for your career by setting you apart from other job-seekers with similar skillsets throughout your entire working life.
+Why should you even pursue a fancy new title?
+Certification sets you apart from other jobseekers with similar skillsets throughout your entire working life.
 It demonstrates to your employer your commitment to the profession.
 And in some cases, you must be certified to be promoted.
-Certification, specifically the CPA license, is necessary for auditors who want to be promoted working in public accounting.
+For example, the CPA license is necessary for auditors in public accounting who want to be promoted.

-Before deciding which path to take, it’s important to understand the basics of both accounting certifications.
+Before deciding which path to take, CMA vs CPA, it’s important to understand the basics of both accounting certifications.
 By definition, here is the difference between the CMA and CPA.

 The Certified Management Accountant is a globally recognized certification in financial accounting and strategic management.
 CMAs pass the CMA Exam and meet other eligibility requirements.
 This certification is offered by the Institute of Management Accountants (IMA).

-The Certified Public Accountant is a license given to an accounting professional who has passed the CPA exam and has met their state’s licensing requirements.
+The Certified Public Accountant is a license given to an accounting professional who has passed the CPA Exam and has met their state’s licensing requirements.
 This licensure is offered by the American Institute of Certified Public Accountants (AICPA).